asteca/ASteCA/docs/contents/membership_mod.rst

 `article <https://academic.oup.com/mnras/article/526/3/4107/7276628>`__
 where the `Unified Cluster Catalogue (UCC) <https://ucc.ar/>`__ was introduced.
-The method requires proper motions, and parallax data dimensions stored in the :py:obj:`Cluster` object.
+The method requires proper motions, and parallax data dimensions stored in the :py:class:`Cluster <asteca.cluster.Cluster>` object.
 Photometric data is not employed.

 .. important::
     The only advantage of the :py:meth:`bayesian` method over the :py:meth:`fastmp`